Groundwood Books

 Explain major differences between books that tell stories and books that give information, drawing on a wide reading of a range of text types.

-Deborah Hodge is an award-winning author of thirty books for children.
-Her honors include the Children’s Literature Roundtable’s Information Book Award of Canada (won twice), the Green Prize for Sustainable Literature, and she was the finalist for the National Jewish Book Award for Children’s and Young Adult Literature.
-Her work has also appeared on lists such as ALA’s Top Ten Best Environmental Books for Youth and IBBY’s Outstanding Books for Young People with Disabilities.
-Deborah is a former teacher and curriculum writer who lives in Vancouver.
+DEBORAH HODGE is the author of more than thirty books for children.
+Her awards include the Children’s Literature Roundtables of Canada’s Information Book Award, the Green Prize for Sustainable Literature and the honor book distinction for the National Jewish Book Award for Children’s Literature.
+Her work has also appeared on such lists as ALA’s Top Ten Best Environmental Books for Youth.
+Deborah is a former teacher and curriculum writer who lives in Vancouver, BC.

-“A fun, accessible first cookbook for the little foxes in our lives.” — Kirkus, starred review
+“A fun, accessible first cookbook for the little foxes in our lives.” —Kirkus Reviews